Andy Secombe: Writing

 In the 2000s, Secombe focused on writing.
 He has penned five fantasy novels, including Limbo, Limbo Two: The Final Chapter and The Last House in the Galaxy.
 Looking for Mr Piggy-Wig (2008), about a post-nuclear Britain after the 'New Battle of Britain' is described by The Guardian as "best taken as a spoof on the genre".
 Endgame (2009) was criticised by Publishers Weekly for its "two-dimensional, clichéd characters and the tiresomely predictable story line".

 In 2010 he published the book Growing Up with the Goons which is a memoir about growing up in the shadow of his father.

+Personal life

+Secombe is married to actress Caroline Bliss, and as of 2013, the couple were living in Goonbell, Cornwall, with their two children.